Tuscan Chicken Pasta Recipe that’s creamy, cheesy, and made in one pan with zero pre-cooking. Just toss it all in and bake!

 How To Make Tuscan Chicken Pasta Recipe

-- Grease a 9×13-inch pan.
-Ceramic or glass is best, but metal works too.
-Just note it can sometimes give the tomatoes a slightly metallic flavor.
+- Grease a 9×13-inch pan: Ceramic or glass is best, but metal works too.

-- Add everything in.
-Dump uncooked pasta, flour, seasonings, butter, chicken stock or broth, and milk into the dish.
+- Combine: Dump uncooked pasta, flour, seasonings, butter, chicken stock or broth, and milk into the dish.

 - Cover and bake.

-- Seasonings: Don’t skip the salt and pepper.
-Since the pasta isn’t cooked in salted water, it needs more seasoning than usual.
+- Seasoning: Don’t skip salt and pepper.
+Since the pasta isn’t cooked in salted water, it needs a little extra.

-- Milk: You can use reduced-fat milk, but it won’t be as creamy.
-(Try this healthy pasta bake.)
+- Milk: Reduced-fat milk works, but the sauce won’t be as creamy.
+(Try healthy pasta bake.)

 Storage